-Having accomplished these results, Napoleon immediately fitted out an expedition for the reconquest of Corsiea, his native island, which the British fleet still held.
+Having accomplished these results, Napoleon immediately fitted out an expedition for the reconquest of Corsica, his native island, which the British fleet still held.
 The expedition was placed under the command of General Gentili.
 The troops sailed from Leghorn, and disembarked at Bastia.
-Joseph accompanied them.
-Immediately upon landing, the Corsicans generally rose and joined their deliverers, and the English retired in haste from the island.
-Joseph gives the following account of his return to his parental home:

-Reception in Corsica.
+Joseph accompanied Reception in Corsica.